-Good color choices should never be taken for granted in web design.
-A bad color selection or combination can have the same negative effective as poorly placed content or can create the same frustration as an excessively slow loading page.
+Good color choices should always be taken seriously in web design.
+A bad color selection or combination can have the same negative effects as poorly placed content or can create the same frustration as an excessively slow-loading page.
 So, underestimate the power of color at your own peril.

 Even with a myriad of colors, the chances of stumbling into good an eye-pleasing color by mixing two or more together are very slim.

 To help make a good color selection or arrangement, the situations when two colors are in a harmonious combination have been split into six color categories or schemes.
 They are: Monochromatic, Analogous, Complementary, Split Complementary, Triadic and Tetradic.

 In this post, we will take a look at each and highlight some effective examples of their use within web design.